 Guest on GPAA Claims and Leases

-Your active GPAA Membership benefits includes spouse or significant other and all children under the age of 18 residing within the household.
+Your active GPAA Membership benefits include spouse or significant other and all children under the age of 18 residing within the household.

 As a GPAA Member and to preserve your GPAA Membership benefits, you may invite up to 4 guests while you are prospecting on a GPAA claim or lease.
-Your guest must be accompanied by you as a GPAA Member and understand that as a nonmember they cannot return to the site without you.
+Your family members and guest must be accompanied by you as the primary GPAA Member and understand that as a family member or nonmember they cannot return to the site without you.

 Federal and State Regulations

 The Federal agencies BLM and USFS have federal regulations and policies in place for all federally managed public lands.